Image

 Higher education

-Contact the Disability Service, or Student Support Services, to ask about DSAs.
+Contact the Disability Service within the Student Support Services to ask about DSAs.
 In England, you can apply online for DSAs when making your university application.
 You can also download the form from the Student Finance section on gov.uk.
 You can apply before you have a confirmed place at a college or university.

 Read more about Disabled Students' Allowances at gov.uk.